buffy05/WordleBot/README.md

 Bayesian Network Bot

 Each bot is designed to autonomously play Wordle using a list of past solutions, simulating and displaying the solving process, performance statistics, and average guesses per solve.

+For stats and official wordle bots, navigate to wordle_project directory–contains README that explains running and refinements

 Features:
 Automatically solves Wordle puzzles using different AI principles